Building the Family Enterprise View

 There are four stages to the Heroic Family Journey.

-1. Call to a New Way of Life: Some event has happened that jars the family from “life as usual” and makes the family look for a solution.
+1. Call to a New Way of Life (Professional Evaluation): Some event has happened that jars the family from “life as usual” and makes the family look for a solution.
 For example, this event could be, for example, the sale of a business or the death of a family elder.
 The family engages for a holistic professional evaluation of their quantitative and qualitative wealth.

-2. Crossing the Threshold: The family makes the decision to build a plan for a multi-generational future together.
+2. Crossing the Threshold (Design): The family makes the decision to build a plan for a multi-generational future together.
 Although this takes commitment, the work is worth the reward.
 The family collaborates with advisors to create a plan that addresses its estate, financial, and governance needs.

 Summary